PROTECT WHAT YOU’VE BUILT

 Artist

 Having a clear, well-written contract actually helped me gain new business.
 My client was so impressed, she added three more services.
-Two thumbs up for the artist’s Courtyard course that helped me create it.
+Two thumbs up for the artist’s Courtyard resource that helped me create it.

 Elizabeth Hahn